Financial-Times/origami/README.md

 The configuration object which is passed to the contructor can/should have the following fields:

 ###### Mandatory fields:
+Set one of these:

  - elId: ID of the HTML element in which the widget should be loaded
+ - container: selector string or DOM instance.
+An ID will be generated on the specified element if it doesn't have one.

+If both are missing, comments will be loaded in document.body (which will be cleared).

+Mandatory:

  - articleId: ID of the article, any string
  - url: canonical URL of the page
  - title: Title of the page